decredcommunity/guidelines/proposals.md

 - [ ] address non-expert audience
   - people of all kinds of backgrounds will read your proposal, including those unfamiliar with your field, and those not fluent in English
   - a good way to help more people understand your proposal is to address general and expert audiences in separate sections, as shown by [this](https://proposals.decred.org/proposals/0a1ff84) proposal
-- [ ] avoid overlaps with other proposals
+- [ ] avoid overlaps with active proposals
   - try to avoid having your proposal overlapping with existing active proposals by doing/funding same things
-  - if that happens, please clarify how the overlap is resolved (does your proposal "take over" funding of certain items?)
+  - if that happens, clarify how the overlap is resolved (does your proposal "take over" execution and/or funding of certain items?)
   - we had a case when _three_ proposals included the same thing and it was very confusing
 - [ ] state how assets produced by the proposal will be "transferred" to Decred's ownership
   - where will they be uploaded and who will maintain them after the proposal is finished?
 - [ ] restrictions on deliverables
   - specify any license or other restrictions on deliverables
 - [ ] plan the budget
-  - the main figure stakeholders will care about is the total USD spend limit, make sure this number is clearly visible
+  - the main figure stakeholders care about is the _total USD_ spend limit, make sure this number is clearly visible
-  - for convenience it helps to also present monthly USD spend limit
+  - it is convenient when _monthly USD_ spend limit is also presented
-  - if expected (average) and maximum monthly/total spend may vary significantly, add both numbers as done [here](https://proposals.decred.org/proposals/32cba00)
+  - if expected (average) and maximum total (and monthly) spend may vary significantly, add both numbers as done [here](https://proposals.decred.org/proposals/32cba00)
   - talk to each member, get their monthly USD estimates (expected and maximum)
   - a common practice is when "any unspent funds will remain in the Treasury", state this if it fits your proposal
   - you may include estimates of labor hours and hourly rates that produced the total USD budget.
 Some proposals show this to be more transparent and provide an extra sanity check, while some omit hours to not go into too much detail and/or protect individual contractor's privacy.
 In general this is not required and it is more practical to think and communicate the proposal in terms of USD, and mention hours only for context and sanity checks (e.g. to let people ask questions like "why do you need 100 hours to update this page?").
 What matters in the end is the work delivered and funds spent.
   - account for any raise you plan to award your team throughout the duration
-  - include a bit of extra funds for unforeseen expenses
+  - include a bit of extra funds for possible expansion and unforeseen expenses
 - [ ] break down where the money goes
   - any non-trivial amount of money needs a breakdown of how it will be allocated
   - good itemization boosts confidence, allows to discuss and adjust the plan